We Counted More Than 500,000 Openings: Here’s Who’s Hiring for the Holidays

-Kohl’s announced holiday hiring plans in September, but didn’t include the number of positions they were looking to bring on.
+Kohl’s announced holiday hiring plans in September, but only said they would be hiring “thousands” of workers this holiday season.
 Kohl’s said it would be hiring for seasonal roles across its 1,100 stores, as well as fulfillment centers and distribution centers.

 The same applies for Nordstrom, which announced they would be filling positions ranging from supply chain, fashion departments, Nordstrom Rack and customer care.
 They did not specify how many seasonal positions would be created.
 The company says 20% of its seasonal employees move into regular roles.

 FedEx typically makes an announcement about holiday hiring in the fall.
-But, as of late October, no such announcement has come.
-The company currently has nearly 250 seasonal positions listed on its jobs page.
+But, as of mid-October, no such announcement has come.
+The company currently has around 130 seasonal positions listed on its jobs page.

 We’ll keep you posted on new announcements from these and other companies throughout the holidays.